damianhakert/damianhakert.github.io/source/_posts/2016-03-02-gitlab-todos-feature-highlight.md

 It's a simple feature and even though we've only been using it a few days, we can't imagine how we managed to work without it.

-This tweet from a user pretty much sums it up.
+This Tweet from a user pretty much sums it up.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/gitlab">@gitlab</a>&#39;s new ToDos feature is simply amazing.
 Simple feature but something you cannot live without once you tried it.</p>&mdash; Tero Tasanen (@ttasanen) <a href="https://twitter.com/ttasanen/status/702249244950974464">February 23, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>